The charming Red Panda is just one of the fascinating creatures we’ll look for in Sichuan’s richly endowed forests. Photo: Paul Holt

 Some superb birds occur here and we’ll concentrate on finding a couple of very localised endemics - Grey-hooded Parrotbill and Emei Shan Liocichla.
 Parrotbills are particularly well represented in Sichuan and in addition to Grey-hooded we would also hope to see Great, Three-toed, Ashy-throated, Fulvous and Golden.
 Numerous warblers, including eight bush warblers and no fewer than 17 species of phylloscopus warbler can be seen on this tour and a good number of them breed here.
 Other possibilities in this area include magnificent White-throated Needletails, Maroon-backed Accentor, White-browed Shortwing, Vinaceous Rosefinches and Grey-headed Bullfinch.
 Here too we have a chance of encountering the gorgeous Temminck’s Tragopan and Lady Amherst’s Pheasant.

-Golden-spectacled Warbler has recently been split into a number of different species, four of which occur in Sichuan, and we’d expect to encounter three of these attractive sprites as we explore this region.
+Golden-spectacled Warbler has recently been split into several different species, four of which occur in Sichuan, and we’d expect to encounter three of these attractive sprites as we explore this region.
 These mountains’ mid-altitude forests will ring to the sounds of Oriental, Lesser and Large Hawk Cuckoos, making it a challenge to distinguish more subtle vocalists such as Emei Shan Liocichla and Slaty Bunting.
 We’ll spend three nights in a comfortable guest house near the base of the mountain.

 Day 6.
 We’ll spend the day exploring the Erlang Shan – the first of several roads that cross passes in Sichuan that have now been circumvented by a road tunnel.
-The fact that the traffic now uses the tunnel means that our birding should be undisturbed.
+The fact that the traffic now uses the tunnel means that our birding should be relatively undisturbed.
 Lady Amherst’s Pheasants are common on Erlang Shan and we expect to encounter several, hopefully including a resplendent adult male.
 Other target species here will include one of Sichuan’s premier avian jewels - the fabulously named Firethroat.
 We should be able to find at least one of these truly world class songsters.
-The supporting cast should include species such as Slaty-backed Flycatcher and Spotted Nutcracker.
+The supporting cast should include species such as Slaty-backed Flycatcher, Chinese Babax, and Spotted Nutcracker.
 Night in Luding.

 Day 7: After a final morning near Luding we’ll drive on to our next base near the city of Ya’an.